LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 Counts of membership, active or otherwise, are not useful.
 They may go up or down, but that could reflect the changing services people use.
 It may seem interesting to compare counts between library services, but it's not operationally useful.
 Any differences could be from different definitions of membership, or just geographic or socioeconomic factors within the relevant authorities.

 Data that is useful needs to be able to inform actions and policies.
 You look at the data one day and do things differently the next.
-Look at it again the day after, and so on.
+Look at the new data the day after, and so on.
+Having common standards for data between authorities may provide some use in comparing them, but primarily it provides the opportunity for sharing practice and tools in

 Data that is genuinely useful is knowing where in your authority you have the most or least members.
 Those differences could be for a variety of reasons: